Polyp (medicine): Screening

 It has been statistically demonstrated that screening programs are effective in reducing the number of deaths caused by colon cancer due to adenomatous polyps.
 The risk of complications associated with colonoscopies is approximately 0.35 percent, compared to a lifetime risk of developing colon cancer of around 6 percent.
-As there is a small likelihood of recurrence, surveillance after polyp removal is recommended.
+As there is a small likelihood of recurrence, further screening after polyp removal is recommended.

 Endometrial polyp

 An endometrial polyp or uterine polyp is a polyp or lesion in the lining of the uterus (endometrium) that takes up space within the uterine cavity.
 Commonly occurring, they are experienced by up to 10% of women.
 They may have a large flat base (sessile) or be attached to the uterus by an elongated pedicle (pedunculated).
 Pedunculated polyps are more common than sessile ones.
 They range in size from a few millimeters to several centimeters.
 If pedunculated, they can protrude through the cervix into the vagina.
 Small blood vessels may be present in polyps, particularly large ones.